SantiagoLopezDavid/Coffee-Sales-Analysis/README.md

 ## Tools
 **Excel**: It will be the main tool used in this case study to perform all data manipulation, data cleaning, data formating and visualizations.
-Some of the functions used are:
+Some of the functions and tools used are:

 - **XLOOK UP**, **INDEX**, **MATCH**.
 - Pivot Tables.